 What is a waterproof hiking tent made from?
 What sets one apart from another?
 How can you be sure you’re not getting fleeced when you buy one?

-Today you really get about 3 solid options when it comes to tent materials.
+Today you really get about 3 solid options when it comes to tent fabric or materials.
 Of those, two are very similar in many regards, and the third is an alien outlier.

 - Mylar Laminate (cuben)

 Nylon, the same material responsible for many ugly fashion inventions of the ’90s, is arguably the most popular tent fabric.
 It’s a fully man-made fabric that is quite affordable, durable, and relatively lightweight.
 If I had to guess I’d say 60% of modern tents are made from nylon.